What is Geocaching all about then?

 geocacher.
 If you wish, take a photo of something interesting

-nearby, taking care that it doesn't give the hiding place away.
+nearby, taking care that it doesn't reveal the hiding place.

-The final stage is to log your find(s) on geocaching.com: log
+The final stage is to log your find(s), either from within the

 So who places geocaches in the first place?
 Why, other